-During the WHOA-procedure the debtor has access to different supportive measures to enable restructuring, such as a suspension of bankruptcy, a stay period, a protection of security for new funding and the possibility to end or alter contracts.
+The WHAO provides for a lot of supportive measures to enable restructuring.
+During the WHOA-procedure the debtor has access to different supportive measures, such as a stay period, a protection of security for new funding and the possibility to end or alter contracts.
 Contrary to bankruptcy, but similarly to suspension of payments, the rights of employees are protected, and employment contracts cannot be effected by the plan.
-The district court can be asked to lift pre- and post judgement attachments and for any other necessary tailor-made measures.
-The District Court can also be asked at an early stage for binding decisions regarding legal issues (such as voting rights, class placements, etc.) o avoid uncertainties later on in the procedure.
+The district court can be asked to lift pre- and post judgement attachments.
+The Court can also be asked for binding decisions regarding difficult issues (such as voting, class placements, etc.) in a very early stage to avoid uncertainties or fort any other necessary tailor-made measures.

-Creditors (or certain categories of creditors) are put in classes of similarity and vote within this on the acceptance of the plan.
+Creditors are categorized (by either the debtor or the restructuring expert) in classes of similarity and vote within this on the acceptance of the plan.
 The plan is accepted by a class if $2/3^{rd}$ -majority of the amount of claims or issued capital of the actual voters have voted in favor of the plan.

 No dissenting creditor may receive less value then they would have in a bankruptcy situation (best interest of creditors test).
-The court can be asked for confirmation of the plan if at least one in-the-money class has voted in favour of the plan.
+The court can be asked for confirmation of the plan if at least one in-the-money class has accepted the plan.

+Consent of the debtor is required in case of a small or medium enterprise-debtor.
 Dissenting classes can be bound (cross class cram down) unless (i) the plan is in breach of the absolute priority rule, (ii) creditors that are small or medium enterprise are not offered an amount in cash that equals 20% of their claim and (iii) the plan lacks a cash exit-possibility for creditors (professional lender excluded).

-The voting can take place within a period of eight days and electronic voting is allowed.
-The restructuring plan becomes binding, after confirmation by the court.
+The voting can take place eight days after the restructuring plan has been offered and electronic voting is allowed.
+The restructuring plan becomes binding to the debtor and all creditors who were entitled to vote, after confirmation by the court.
 A confirmation decision by the court takes place within eight to fourteen days after acceptance of the plan and the confirmation cannot be appealed.
 In theory, the procedure could be completed within a period of three to five weeks.